 Blend 1 teaspoon of Dawn dish soap or pure castile soap into a gallon of water to make an emulsion.

-Mix in 2 tablespoons of clarified hydrophobic neem oil (recommend 1% percent for most infestations or 2% percent for heavy infestations) and pour into a spray bottle.
+Mix 2 tablespoons of clarified hydrophobic neem oil (recommend 1% percent for most infestations or 2% for heavy infestations) and pour into a spray bottle.

 The neem will dissipate without leaving residue in about 45 minutes to an hour.

 Note that it may last a little longer in the crevasses or deep between the petals on thick blooms such as roses, so try to avoid spraying the blossoms when outdoors.

 You must repeat the treatment every other day for 14 days or until the infestation is gone.

 The Neem soil soaks, or drench, is less popular but far more effective way of treating thrips with neem oil.